Avarel/Kaiper/README.md

 **What is AJE?** AJE is an easy powerful mathematical evaluator for the Java programming language.
 It has built-in
     support for complex numbers, list literals, functions expressions and other programmatic quirks.
     The parser support expressions provided from texts, readers, or input streams.

+AJE was built as a challenge to evaluate programming constructs that can be operated on like
+    mathematical values.
+The result of which was that AJE can support natural mathematical syntax such as implicit multiplication (ie. `2pi` `(2)(3)`), built-in syntax for writing complex numbers as if they were on paper (ie. `2 + 5i`) while providing variable and function declarations that are reminiscent of several languages that inspired AJE's syntax.

 ### REPL Demonstrations
 Try evaluating AJE expressions by running the [`AJERepl.java`](/src/test/java/xyz/avarel/aje/loops/AJERepl.java)